AnastasiaDivaeva/WebdriverIO_Task/TestCases.md

 2. Click on the tariffs section
 3. Click on the "Get a consultation" button
    Expected result:
-   A page with a demo request opens
+   A page with a demonstration requesting is opened